Prescription Drug Plans

 I requested my Medicare Part D premium to be automatically deducted from my bank account, but got a coupon book or invoice from my plan anyway.
 Do I need to take action?

-• Some carriers still send coupon books as “back-up” and it is not necessary to be alarmed.
+- Some carriers still send coupon books as “back-up” and it is not necessary to be alarmed.
 However, since some banks may reject automatic bank deductions, it is best practice to make sure you see the first month’s premium deduction.
-If you have any concerns or questions, please reach out to HTA.

 I requested my Medicare Part D premium to be automatically deducted from my bank account.
 When will this occur?